• Skip to primary navigation

 Rolling your dolmas takes a bit of getting used to, but once you get the hang of it, you'll be on a roll.
 Sorry, I couldn't resist the pun.
 Now, to get your dolmas looking even make a guide with a piece of paper towel.
 This is my trick to getting them all the same size.
 Pretty easy!

-1. Gather all your ingredients and have them measured, chopped and ready to go.
+• Step 1: Gather all your ingredients and have them measured, chopped and ready to go.
 As the French say "mise en place" put everything in place when you start.
+You will need rice, onion, lemon juice, salt grape leaves, parsley, kosher salt, sugar, olive oil, dried cranberries or currants, mint, pine nuts and mint.

-3. In a large bowl place the cooked and cooled white rice, currants, mint, parsley and allspice.
+• Step 3: In a large bowl place the cooked and cooled white rice, currants, mint, parsley and allspice.
 Mix this well.
+Note: I prefer to use cooked versus uncooked rice in this recipe.
+I get a very good texture and consistent results.

-6. Rinse and pat dry the grape leaves.
-Place each grape leaf spread out on a cutting board or paper towel and place a heaping teaspoon near the bottom of the leaf.
+• Step 6: Rinse the leaves in cold water and pat dry.
+Place each grape leaf spread out on a cutting board or paper towel with the shiny side down and the stem end toward you.
+Place a heaping teaspoon near the bottom of the leaf.

-9. Place the rolled leaves seam side down in a pan that has been lined with grape leaves to prevent the bottom dolmas from burning.
+• Step 9: Place the rolled leaves seam side down in a large saucepan that has been lined with grape leaves to prevent the bottom dolmas from burning.
+Be sure to cover the bottom of the pot with grape leaves.
+Depending on the pot you use you may get a first and second layer or even three.
+That is fine for this cooking technique

-12. Place a plate over the dolmas to hold them in place while simmering.
-Cover and cook on low for about 50 minutes.
+• Step 12: Place a plate over the dolmas to hold them in place while simmering.
+Cover and cook on low to medium heat for about 50 minutes.
+You do not want them to boil.
+A light simmer will work nicely.
 Allow them to cool in the pan and then chill for about 2 hours in the refrigerator before serving.

 a broken dolma on a plate with a lemon wedge and a fork on the right